 Who can apply: non-molestation order

-You can usually apply if you’re a victim of domestic violence and the person you want to be protected from (‘the respondent’) is:
+You can usually apply if you’re a victim of domestic abuse and the person you want to be protected from (‘the respondent’) is:

 - someone you’re having or have had a relationship with

 - someone you’re living or have lived with